kosamir/amirko/index.md

 s i have worked for couple off small it companies mainly as J2EE software developer.
 I came to the working for financial institiution  as J2EE architect in 2006.. and i work here still after all those years :)

+I have developed and maintained whole variety of programs/software for banking, mostly working on  connecting outside apps to acces some core banking functionalty trough SOAP or JMS.
+Like:

+* integrating core banking system to communicate with [SXS](https://see.asseco.com/sectors/public-telco-utilities/security/sxs-630/)

+Created and mainteined APS (system for scoring credit capabiliteis for litle entrepenuers) Working directly with end user.. it was FUN!

 My expirience is mostly based on developing and integrating back end systems written in Java programing language.
 With technologies like:
 * Spring,
 * Hibernate
 * Struts
-* Jsf.
+* Jsf

-Big fan of continuos automated software build and development( Jenkins, Maven, Ant)
+Big FAN of continuos automated software build/test/development( Jenkins, Maven, Ant)

-I am not currently working on any project with all the new toys but  reading a lot about stuff that intrigues me
+I am not currently working on any project with all the new toys, but  reading a lot about stuff that intrigues me like:

-* cloud( aws, docker)
+* cloud technologies (AWS, Docker)

-and ocasionaly diving into endless jungle of javascript libraries like:
+Ocasionaly i make high dive into endless jungle of javascript libraries like:

+* node
 * jquerry
 * react
-* node

-Expirience with that new stuff is limited only to playing around with them to explore capabilities.. but also keen to explore them..in real world projects.
+Expirience with that "new" toys is limited only to playing around with'em to explore capabilities.. but i am keen to explore them..in real world projects.

-Aside i am sport and healthy nutrition enthuziast.. on my free time you can find me somewhere OUT THERE working on my hardcore skillzz...mainly slacklining, windsurfing, hiking/climbing or riding a bicycle with earphones in my ears :)
+Aside i am sport and healthy nutrition enthuziast.
+On my free time you can find me somewhere OUT THERE working on my hardcore skillzz like
+* slacklining
+* windsurfing
+* hiking/climbing
+* riding a bicycle with earphones in my ears :)
-Padawan in cooking 2..
+Padawan (lvl n00b) in cooking 2..

 If you like to know more here is link to my [CV](/_data/AmirKosCV_hr.pdf) where things are little detailed.